phoeagon/dev-random-as-a-service/README.md

 ### Upcoming

 + An Android library for ease of development!
+(Considering Cloud Endpoints).
 + **Premium only**: Issue `ioctl` to increase entropy count!
 + [Character Generation protocol](http://en.wikipedia.org/wiki/Character_Generator_Protocol)
 as described in [RFC864](http://tools.ietf.org/html/rfc864) to provide you with